NCEA Level 3 Classical Studies 301

 Recommended Prior Learning

-This is a literacy heavy subject.
-You should have 12 credits from a level 2 subject which is literacy rich (eg English or History etc).
-Ideally you should already have your 10 UE literacy credits.
+This is a literacy-rich subject.
+You should have 12 or more credits from a literacy-rich NCEA Level 2 subject (e.g. Classical Studies, English or History).
+Ideally, you should already have 10 UE literacy credits.
+While Level 2 Classical Studies is helpful, all students will be considered on a case-by-case basis.

 Contributions and Equipment/Stationery